 We’re not typical minimalists, and don’t really plan to be.
 It’s easy to blame American Consumerism, the kids, or a non-minimalist spouse on my not being a minimalist after all these years.
 The truth, though, is that it’s myself keeping me from being a minimalist.
 Here’s a few reasons why.

 I’m Trina, the girl behind Simplifying Home.
-You can learn more about me here; enter your name and email below to keep in touch; introduce yourself in the comments of one of the blog posts; and use #SimplifyingHome for your simplifying photos and posts on social media.
+You can learn more about me and my simplifying journey here.
+Enter your name and email below to keep in touch.
+And use #SimplifyingHome for your simplifying photos and posts on social media.
 Look forward to encouraging each other toward simple!